 And surprisingly enough, Roth does pull off a capable family-friendly film.
 It is a film that does celebrate an undeniable breaking of the rules – but that is a well-worn children’s movie trope and there is no sense of Roth having contempt for the values or attempting to subvert the material.
 It is also Roth’s first major venture into the arena of visual effects – here the film’s line-up of animate hedge animals, pumpkins, armchairs and stained glass windows comes off fairly well for the most part, as does the colourful and eccentric design for the interior of the house.
 Roth goes for occasional horror effect – attack by an army of mannequins and clockwork automata, or by a horde of Halloween pumpkins – but this is far more PG-rated Halloween horror down around the level of something like Goosebumps (2015).

 There are the inevitable comparisons between The House With the Clock in Its Walls and the Harry Potter films.
 Both have many ostensible similarities – young orphan boy goes to stay at a big old place that has animate wall hangings where he learns the art of becoming a magician; evil wizard makes a return from the dead with the intent of doing something dastardly and world-destroying.
 J.K.
 Rowling drew on the tradition of the boarding school story, whereas The House With the Clock in Its Walls plays more into the trope of Boy Has Adventures With His Eccentric Uncle.
 With Jack Black at the centre, this seems more knockabout than the Harry Potter films were, although the initial comic tone settles down to becomes more of a standard adventure in the latter half.

 The result is colourful and well produced for the most part.
 It is successful in where it wants to go.
 Is it a great work?
 Not really.
-It is enjoyably lightweight, aims at being fun and can be fairly quickly forgotten without any lasting effect.
+Nevertheless, it is enjoyably lightweight, aims at being fun and can be fairly quickly forgotten without any lasting effect.